-In 2010, we acquired TransTech as an adjunct to our business.
+In 2010, we acquired TransTech Systems, Inc. as an adjunct to our business.
 TransTech is a distributor of products for employee and personnel identification.
 TransTech currently provides substantially all of our revenues.
-We intend, however, to further develop and market our ChromaID technology.
+We intend, however, to use a majority of the proceeds of this offering to further develop and market our ChromaID technology.